LachlanCourt/rainbowBot/README.md

 ### Local

 Local deployment can be setup as per the instructions specified at the start of this README.
 The OAuth token can either be stored in the config file or passed in as an environment variable.
-The bot will create a data file named `data.dat` in the current working directory and will also look for the config file here by default.
-It is not necessary or recommended to change the data file in any way.
-This behaviour can be modified using the command line arguments specified below.
+The bot will create a data file named `data.dat` in the current working directory along with a `tenants` directory, and will also look for the config file here by default.
+It is not necessary or recommended to change the data file or the tenants directory in any way.
+The location of the data file and config file can be modified using the command line arguments specified below.

 ### Cloud